As a parent, what is my role, and what can I do to best support my child’s education?

 Prepare early: Predictable routines can help your child feel less stressed.
 Learning and adjusting to new routines takes time and practice.

 - Practice the morning routine of getting ready.
-Drive by or visit the school if possible.

 - Plan for new health and safety requirements.
 This might require buying masks or water bottles, for example.